 Under California Penal Code section 977, the court gives attorneys permission to be in court instead of the defendants.
 Penal Code 977 is split into several sections, with section “a” covering misdemeanors and section “b” covering felonies.

 Under California Penal Code section 977(a), a defendant can appear in court through a lawyer.
 The court will not mind if you do not come to court, instead, your Los Angeles criminal defense attorney is in court for you.

 There are two exceptions to this law.
-First, in a domestic violence prosecution, the court usually will issue a protective (or stay away) order.
-These orders, to be valid, have to be told and served personally.
-Because of that, the court will order a domestic violence defendant to be present personally at the first court in domestic violence or a violation of restraining order criminal case.
+The first, found in subdivision (b) of California Penal Code section 977, has to do with domestic violence.
+In domestic violence cases or where a defendant is accused of violating a restraining order issued in a domestic violence case (PC 273.6), the court, during 1st court appearance, usually, will issue a protective (or stay away) order.
+These orders, to be valid, have to be served personally.
+This order is usually also read into the record during open court proceedings.
+Because of that, the court will require a domestic violence defendant to be present personally at the first court in domestic violence or a violation of restraining order criminal case.